 - Flat World: Planet Gibi.

-- Floating Water: The Sailor Shadok claimed that he could reach the Earth first with his ship.
+- Floating Water: The Sailor Shadok claimed that he could reach planet Gibi to steal their rocket with his ship.
 But the sea stops at the limits of planet Shadok, so he has his crew take the water behind the ship and put it in front so the journey can continue.